rknell/alfred/README.md

 ## Middleware

-At present the middleware system probably isn't built out enough, but will do for most use cases.

-Right now you can specify a middleware for all routes by declaring:
+You can specify a middleware for all routes by using wildcards:

 ```dart
 import 'package:alfred/alfred.dart';